ibm-cloud-docs/citrix-netscaler-vpx/migrating-netscaler-to-las.md

    1. Click **Renew now** before the renewal date.{: ui}
    1. Generate a new activation request file.
 For instructions, see steps 1-4 in [Installing and activating the new VPX license token](#transition-netscaler-to-las-ui).{: ui}
-   1. Open the "original" IBM-generated support case to request a license activation file (see step 5).{: ui}
+   1. Open the IBM-generated support case titled "VPX License Migration" and request a license activation file (see step 5).{: ui}
    1. Upload the new LAS activation file from IBM (see step 7).{: ui}

 1. To monitor the license activation file and apply a new file before it expires, enter the following command: {: cli}